g0rbe/CEH/06_System_Hacking.md

 Deployed after attacker gain high-level access to a system.
 Rootkits often mask their existence to avoid detection.

-#### Types:
+#### Types

-- Application level rootkit: perform manipulation of standard application file with an injection of codes.
+- **Application level rootkit**: perform manipulation of standard application file with an injection of codes.

-- Kernel-level rootkit: inject malicious code to the kernel
+- **Kernel-level rootkit**: inject malicious code to the kernel

-- Hardware/Firmware level rootkit: built into a chipset
+- **Hardware/Firmware level rootkit**: built into a chipset

-- Hypervisor level rootkit: exploits hardware features like AMD-V or Intel VT
+- **Hypervisor level rootkit**: exploits hardware features like AMD-V or Intel VT

-- Boot Loader level rootkits (Bootkits): replace the legitimate boot loader with the malicious one, which  enables the bootkit to activated before an OS run.
+- **Boot Loader level rootkits (Bootkits)**: replace the legitimate boot loader with the malicious one, which  enables the bootkit to activated before an OS run.
 It can attack Master Boot Record (MBR), Volume Boot Record (VBR) or boot sector.
 It can be used to attack full disk encryption systems, hack encryption keys and passwords.

-Tool:
+#### Tool

 - Avatar
 - Necurs